 Phase 1

-Code Course Credits Pre-requisite
+Course

-Semester 1
+SEMESTER 1

-LANG1121 English for Health Sciences 2 Nil
+English for Health Sciences

-MEDC1132 Enzymes and Metabolism 3 Nil
+Enzymes and Metabolism

-MEDC1153 Foundation Concepts in Medical Sciences 5 Nil
+Foundation Concepts in Medical Sciences

-MEDC1114 Fundamentals of Epidemiology & Biostatistics 1 1 Nil
+Fundamentals of Epidemiology & Biostatistics 1

-MEDC1115 History of Medicine 1 Nil
+History of Medicine

-ITHS 1126 Innovation in Health Sciences 2 Nil
+Innovation in Health Sciences

-MEDC1117 Introduction to the Practice of Medicine 1 1 Nil
+Introduction to the Practice of Medicine 1

-ETHC 1118 Principles of Bioethics 1 Nil
+Principles of Bioethics

-TOTAL 16 Nil

-Semester 2
+SEMESTER 2 2

-MEDC1251 Abdomen, Pelvis and Perineum: Structure and Function 5
+Abdomen, Pelvis and Perineum: Structure and Function

-MEDC1212 Fundamentals of Epidemiology & Biostatistics 2 1 Nil
+Fundamentals of Epidemiology & Biostatistics 2

-MEDC1223 Head and neck 3 Nil
+Head and neck

-MEDC1214 Introduction to the Practice of Medicine 2 1 Nil
+Introduction to the Practice of Medicine 2

-MEDC1254 Limbs and spine: Structure and Function 5 Nil
+Limbs and spine: Structure and Function

-MEDC1233 Thorax: Structure and Function 3 Nil
+Thorax: Structure and Function

-TOTAL 17

-22.4 Progression within Phase 1:
+22.5 Progression within Phase 1:

-- The maximum duration within which to successfully complete phase 1 shall be 2 years (4 semesters). - At the end of regular semester 1 or 2; - o If a student has failed in one or more courses, they shall re-sit the end-course examination only.
-This will be in the summer break.
-A remedial/coaching program should be organized before the re-sit examination. - A student may re-sit an examination only once in an academic year. - There shall be no cap on the grade obtainable in a re-sitexamination. - If they fail any re-sit exam, they shall repeat the failed course (s) when available provided the maximum duration within which to successfully complete phase 1 is not exceeded.
+- The maximum duration within which to successfully complete Phase 1 shall be 2 years (4 semesters). - At the end of regular semester 1 or 2; - If a student has failed in one or more courses, they shall re-sit a comprehensive examination scheduled at the end of each semester A remedial/coaching program may be organized by the course coordinators before the re-sit examination. - The achievable grade in the resit exam should not go beyond the required Grade for the student to achieve a cGPA 2.5 - If they fail any re-sit exam, they shall repeat the failed course (s) when available provided the maximum duration within which to successfully complete Phase 1 is not exceeded.

-22.5 Progression from Phase1 to Phase2
+22.6 Progression from Phase 1 to Phase 2

-- A student may repeat a course in phase 1 only once. - To progress to phase 2 a student shall: - o successfully complete all courses in phase 1 within the stipulated maximum duration of the phase (4 semesters). - o achieve a cumulative grade point average (cGPA) of 2.5 or higher at the end of phase 1.

-• If a student passed all courses in the phase with a cGPA less than 2.5, they must repeat some courses passed so as to raise their cGPA provided they do not exceed the stipulated maximum duration for the phase.
+- A student may repeat a course in Phase 1 only once. - To progress to Phase 2 a student shall: - successfully complete all courses in Phase 1 within the stipulated maximum duration of the Phase (4 semesters). - \circ achieve a cumulative grade point average (cGPA) of 2.5 or higher at the end of Phase 1. - If a student passed all courses in the Phase with a cGPA less than 2.5, they must repeat some courses passed so as to raise their cGPA provided they do not exceed the stipulated maximum duration for the Phase.

-Assessment and Progression Regulations in Phase 2
+Progression Regulations in Phase 2